dnikic/terminal-developer-workflow/README.md

 Note: if you want all files to go to the same instance of Vim, start Vim with the --remote-silent option.

-Open mutiole files as split windows horizontal or vertical vim -O file1.txt file2.txt vim -o file1.txt file2.txt
+Open multiple files as split windows horizontal or vertical vim -O file1.txt file2.txt vim -o file1.txt file2.txt